The SFrame format

 The sub-section offsets, namely sfh_fdeoff and sfh_freoff, in the SFrame header are relative to the end of the SFrame header; they are each an offset in bytes into the SFrame section where the SFrame FDE sub-section and the SFrame FRE sub-section respectively start.

 SFrame header allows specifying explicitly the fixed offsets from CFA, if any, from which FP or RA may be recovered.
 For example, in AMD64, the stack offset of the return address is CFA - 8.
-Since this offset is in close vicinity with the CFA in most ABIs, sfh_cfa_fixed_fp_offset and sfh_cfa_fixed_ra_offset are limited to signed 8-bit integers.
+Since these offsets are expected to be in close vicinity to the CFA in most ABIs, sfh_cfa_fixed_fp_offset and sfh_cfa_fixed_ra_offset are limited to signed 8-bit integers.

-SFrame format has made some provisions for supporting more ABIs/architectures in the future.
-The sframe_header structure provides an unsigned 8-bit integral field to denote the size of an auxiliary SFrame header.
+The SFrame format has made some provisions for supporting more ABIs/architectures in the future.
+One of them is the concept of the auxiliary SFrame header.
+Bytes in the auxiliary SFrame header may be used to convey further ABI-specific information.
+The sframe_header structure provides an unsigned 8-bit integral field to denote the size (in bytes) of an auxiliary SFrame header.
 The auxiliary SFrame header follows right after the sframe_header structure.
-As for the offset calculations, the end of SFrame header must be the end of the auxiliary SFrame header, if the latter is present.
+As for the calculation of the sub-section offsets, namely sfh_fdeoff and sfh_freoff, the end of SFrame header must be the end of the auxiliary SFrame header, if the latter is present.

 Putting it all together: